 The Whistleblowing Policy is not intended to replace existing procedures.

 If your concern relates to an individual’s own treatment as an employee, it should be raised under the relevant Seetec Group company grievance procedure.

-If a client has a concern about services provided to him / her, it should be raised as a complaint via Seetec’s published policy.
+If a client has a concern about services provided to him / her, it should be raised under the relevant Seetec Group company complaint procedure.

 Any disclosure made by an individual in relation to this Whistleblowing Policy should be made under the process set out in Appendix 1.

-To be covered by the above Disclosure law(s), a worker who makes a disclosure must reasonably believe two things;
+Under the above Disclosure Acts, a worker who makes a disclosure must reasonably believe two things;

 The categories of wrongdoing referenced above can include (but are not limited to):

 - A criminal offence that has been committed or is likely to be committed

 - Non-compliance with company policies which could result in loss to the company

 - Undue favor being granted to another party with whom Seetec does business